Ozymandias Summary, Explanation, Word meanings Class 10

 It is about a ruined statue which has become so with the passage of time and here, we can correlate it with Shakespeare’s sonnet ‘Not marble, nor the gilded monuments.

 The title ‘Ozymandias’ is the throne name of Egyptian king Ramesses.
-The poem talks about his foolish desire to immortalize himself by erecting a statue.
+The poem talks about his foolish desire to immortalize himself by erecting a huge statue in the middle of the vast desert.

-The poet meets a person who has been to an ancient place in the deserts, Egypt.
+Once the poet meets a person who has been to an ancient place in the deserts that is Egypt.
 He tells the poet about the ruined statue of the great powerful king, Ozymandias.
 It had been destroyed with the passage of time.

-There were only the two legs which stood on a platform and the upper part of the body was nowhere to be seen.
-The face of the statue lay buried in the sand.
-He praises the talent of the artist as the minutest expressions and wrinkles had been perfectly copied by him.
+Now, there were only the two legs which stood on a platform and the upper part of the body was nowhere to be seen.
+The face of the statue lay buried in the sand, at a distance.
+He praises the talent of the sculptor.
+He had perfectly copied the minutest expressions of hatred and emotionlessness from the king’s face onto the statue’s visage.
+The wrinkles of the king’s face had also been perfectly copied by him.
+Now that the king was no longer alive, yet the expressions were there to be seen on the visage of the statue.

-The engraving on the platform reflects the pride and arrogance of Ozymandias.
+The engraving on the platform reflects the pride and arrogance of king Ozymandias.
 As the statue is now destroyed, the engraving is a mockery at the pride and ego of the king.
+It asked all to see the king of kings – King Ozymandias.
+The mighty rulers would see the great statue and feel themselves to be worthless.

 Ozymandias Summary (in Hindi)